Mose Tuiali'i

 Moses Moses Tuiali'i (born 25 March 1981) is a former New Zealand rugby union player.
 A Loose forward, Tuiali'i notably played for the Crusaders in Super Rugby between 2004 and 2008.
-He also played for the Blues in 2003 and later the Highlanders in 2013.
+He also played for the Blues in 2003 and later for the Highlanders in 2013.
 In between these years he moved to Japan and signed for Japanese club Yamaha Jubilo.

 At a provincial level he has represented Northland, Auckland and Canterbury respectively.

 Tuiali'i was first selected for the All Blacks in 2004 and played in 9 test matches until 2006.